dentych/I4PRJ4/CONTRIBUTING.md

 If you want to commit and write a message in the console line, you can issue the *-m* option:
 `git commit -am "This is a commit message"`

+If you are working with files that are NOT tracked by Git (i.e. a file you've just created), you have to add the file manually to be staged for commit.
+You do this with the `git add` command.

+Adding files:
+`git add <filename>` - This will add the file to the "changes staged for commit" list.
+It can be used both for tracked and untracked files.
+`git add .` - Will stage all modified files for commit.

 #### Push changes to remote repo

 Now it's time to push your changes to the remote repo for everyone else to see.